From Russia with Love (film): Casting

 Although uncredited, the actor who played Number 1 was Anthony Dawson, who had played Professor Dent in the previous Bond film, Dr. No, and appeared in several of Terence Young's films.
 In the end credits, Blofeld is credited with a question mark.
 Blofeld's lines were redubbed by Viennese actor Eric Pohlmann in the final cut.
 Peter Burton was unavailable to return as Major Boothroyd, so Desmond Llewelyn, a Welsh actor who was a fan of the Bond comic strip published in the Daily Express, accepted the part.
 However, screen credit for Llewelyn was omitted at the opening of the film and is reserved for the exit credits, where he is credited simply as "Boothroyd".
 Llewelyn's character is not referred to by this name in dialogue, but M does introduce him as being from Q Branch.
 Llewelyn remained as the character, better known as Q, in all but one of the series' films until his death in 1999.

 Several actresses were considered for the role of Tatiana, including Italians Sylva Koscina and Virna Lisi, Danish actress Annette Vadim, Polish actress Magda Konopka, Swedish actress Pia Lindström, and English-born Tania Mallet.
 Elga Gimba Andersson was nearly cast in the role but was fired after refusing to have sex with a United Artists executive.
 1960 Miss Universe runner-up Daniela Bianchi was ultimately cast, supposedly Sean Connery's choice.
 Bianchi started taking English classes for the role, but the producers ultimately chose to have her lines redubbed by British stage actress Barbara Jefford in the final cut.
 The scene in which Bond finds Tatiana in his hotel bed was used for Bianchi's screen test, with Dawson standing in, this time, as Bond.
 The scene later became the traditional screen test scene for prospective James Bond actors and Bond Girls.
-In her initial scene with Klebb, Tatiana refers to training for the ballet, referencing the actress's real life background.
+In her initial scene with Klebb, Tatiana refers to training for the ballet, making a reference to the actress's background.